neutrinolabs/xrdp/README.md

 ## Overview

-**xrdp** provides a graphical login to remote machines using Microsoft Remote Desktop Protocol (RDP). xrdp accepts connections from a variety of RDP clients: FreeRDP, rdesktop, KRDC, NeutrinoRDP and Microsoft Remote Desktop Client (for Windows, Mac OS, iOS and Android).
+**xrdp** provides a graphical login to remote machines using Microsoft Remote Desktop Protocol (RDP). xrdp accepts connections from a variety of RDP clients:
+  - FreeRDP
+  - rdesktop
+  - KRDC
+  - NeutrinoRDP
+  - Windows MSTSC (Microsoft Terminal Services Client)
+  - Microsoft Remote Desktop (which is distinct from MSTSC)

+Many of these work on some or all of Windows, Mac OS, iOS, and/or Android.

 RDP transport is encrypted using TLS by default.